Building Financial Capability

 More financial confidence

-As a leading learning organisation, we’ve announced our following commitments to:
+As a leading learning organisation we have committed to:

-- Reach 2.5m people each year through financial capability interactions
+- Reach 15m people through financial capability interactions by 2023

 - Help 2m additional customers to start saving by 2023

-- Extend our Digital Apprenticeship Programme across the UK
+- Extend our Social Mobility Apprenticeship Programme across the UK

 How we put learning into action

-- Financial Health Checks – we helped c.1 million people last year.
-In 2020, we’ve already completed 471657 Financial health Checks in branch, via telephone and video banking.
+- Financial Health Checks – we helped over 990,000 customers organise their finances, achieve their goals and make more of important life moments through a free, personalised one-to-one Financial Health Check.
+Available in branch, via telephone and video banking.
 More about Financial Health Checks

-- Digital Apprenticeship Programme – is expanding to include London, Edinburgh and Manchester.
-We give new candidates from under-represented backgrounds the opportunity to develop digital and data analytics capabilities.
-More about Digital Apprenticeship Programme
+- Social Mobility Apprenticeship Programme - is expanding to include London, Edinburgh and Manchester.
+We give new candidates from under-represented backgrounds the opportunity to develop future skills and capabilities.
+An example of some of our digital apprenticeships in the Programme.

 - Expertise – we maintain our professional membership with the Chartered Banker Institute and our colleagues meet annual CPD requirements.
 The Chartered Banker Institute is the UK’s only and world’s oldest professional body for banking.
 More about our Accreditations